overbyte/notes/go-course.md

 program exits, before the go routines have a chance to complete

 ```
-main thread -------------------|exit(0) (all is well)
+main routine -------------------|exit(0) (all is well)
             └── go checkLink() 1 --------------^
                      └── go checkLink() 2 --------------^
                               └── go checkLink() 3 --------------^
 ```

-to deal with this, we can put the goroutines into a channel which holds the process open and allows communication between the main thread
+to deal with this, we can put the goroutines into a channel which holds the process open and allows communication between the main routine

 ```
 func main() {